Eschatologue/CM_wiki/docs/class/druid/star.md

 ***Dragon.*** A constellation of a wise dragon appears on you.
 When you make an Intelligence or a Wisdom check or a Constitution saving throw to maintain concentration on a spell, you can treat a roll of 9 or lower on the d20 as a 10.

-When you reach Druid level 14, while in your Starry Form, you become partially incorporeal, giving you Resistance to Bludgeoning, Piercing, and Slashing damage.
+At Druid **level 14**, while in your Starry Form, you become partially incorporeal, giving you Resistance to Bludgeoning, Piercing, and Slashing damage.

 ### Level 6: Cosmic Omen